Omaha Steaks: Operations

 Omaha Steaks manufactures, markets, and distributes a variety of steaks and other meats, including seafood, chicken, and pork, along with appetizers, sides, and desserts.
 The company is headquartered in Omaha, Nebraska, and as of 2020 was the city's 24th largest employer.
 Omaha Steaks employs 1,500 workers.
-During the holidays the company hires more than 3,000 temporary workers to meet increased consumer demand.
+During the holidays, the company hires more than 3,000 temporary workers to meet increased consumer demand.
 In addition to its corporate and marketing office, its facilities include three manufacturing plants, two distribution centers, and a freezer warehouse.

 National and international markets for the company's products include food service, mail order, incentive, telesales, retail stores, licensed-restaurants, sales to specialty and food stores, and interactive sales.
 Omahasteaks.com was founded as a separate company to provide more comprehensive service for online customers.
 Omaha Steaks products are shipped in coolers with dry ice.
 During peak season, the company can ship as many as 100,000 packages a day.
 Retail stores carry the same products offered through mail order.

-Todd Simon serves as chairman and chief executive officer of Omaha Steaks, and Nate Rempe serves as the company's president and chief operating officer.
+Todd Simon serves as chairman and chief steak evangelist of Omaha Steaks, and Nate Rempe serves as the company's president and chief executive officer.

 Branding and marketing

-Omaha Steaks uses the tagline "America's Original Butcher" and brands itself as offering premium steaks and other meat products, personalized service, and innovative packaging and delivery.
+Omaha Steaks uses the tagline "America's Original Butcher", and offering premium steaks via innovative packaging and delivery.
 The company was an early pioneer in direct-to-consumer sales, and continues to employ an omnichannel approach to marketing that reflects its roots in teleservices and direct mailing.

-The company was also an early adopter of telemarketing, fax ordering, and online sales, and today engages customers through direct mail, online marketing, and retail stores.
+The company was an early adopter of telemarketing, fax ordering, and online sales, and engages customers through direct mail, online marketing, and retail stores.
 In the mid-1990s Omaha Steaks expanded its corporate sales unit and created a separate corporate catalog that was intended to serve corporate buyers who were already customers.

 In 1958, Omaha Steaks ran its first ad for mail-order steaks in The New Yorker, and has since become the longest-running advertiser in that publication.

-In 2014 an Oregon man brought a class action suit against Omaha Steaks for violations of the Telephone Consumer Protection Act of 1991 after receiving unwanted robocalls from the company.
+In 2014, an Oregon man brought a class-action suit against Omaha Steaks for violations of the Telephone Consumer Protection Act of 1991 after receiving unwanted robocalls from the company.
 The suit was settled for $2 million in 2016.

 Chef James Beard served as a spokesperson for the company in the 1970s and cookbook author Merle Ellis served as a spokesperson in the 1980s.
 In 2010, Omaha Steaks was granted a trademark for the phrase "The Official Sponsor of Tailgating."
 In October 2020, Omaha Steaks announced that chef David Rose would serve as the company's executive chef and spokesperson, and also consult on product development.